ForEvolve/forevolve.github.io/_posts/en/2017-09-07-design-patterns-web-api-service-and-repository-part-8.md

 Another step: we need to access that Azure Table.
 To do that, we could use the Azure SDK or even simpler: inject an `ITableStorageRepository<TEntity>`; provided by `ForEvolve.Azure`.

-We will configure the use of `ITableStorageRepository<TEntity>` later, for now, lets just assume that it is working fine (it is just an interface after all).
+We will configure the use of `ITableStorageRepository<TEntity>` later, for now, let's just assume that it is working fine (it is just an interface after all).

 `TEntity` is the entity to read/write.
 In this case, `TEntity` is `NinjaEntity`.